 7. Not localising your checkout

 It’s the last stage in a buyer’s journey - and the last thing you want to do is lose them here.
-But the style of checkout varies from country to country.
+But the style of checkout varies from country/territory to country/territory.
 While Brits and Americans are familiar with using plastic for online purchases, that’s not the case everywhere.
 In Germany, it’s standard practice for companies to send an invoice for payment within 30 days.